tliron/exceptional-c-exceptions/README.md

 Yet another try/throw/catch/finally library for C! (for C99, actually)

-Currently in beta (as of June 7, 2014).
+_Currently in beta and not recommended for production use (as of June 7, 2014)._

 What makes this library "exceptional" is its intrinsic and exceptionally flexible support for multi-threaded environments, with built in support for POSIX thread